MAT06mat/chess/README.md

 > **Note**: This site is not the official chess.com website, but a personal project inspired by it.

+It is built using React and TypeScript, with a focus on creating a clean UI, smooth user interactions, and accurate chess mechanics.
+The goal is to offer a fun and educational experience while exploring modern web development practices.

 # Features

 -   Display of a chessboard
+-   Game history and replay

 ## Planned Features

 -   Move validation
--   Game history and replay

 ## Status

 :construction: The project is in early development.
-Only the chessboard is visible for now.

 ## License